Akaash-Walker/mass-general-brigham/README.md

 ## Availability of Source Code
 The source code for this project is **not publicly available** due to a signed project agreement and release form.
 However, a **demo video** showcasing the application is available [here](https://youtu.be/a8q2InTtLC4).
-Timestamps for each section of the video can be found in the description.
+Timestamps for each section of the video can be found in the descriptio

+**Note:** If you are interested in seeing the source code, please message me on [Linkedin](https://www.linkedin.com/in/akaash-walker-1a82821a0/) and I will reach back out to you as soon as possible!

 ---